bfutrell70/my-fake-api/README.md

 the computer I'm using for the project can't connect to it - even with its IP address added to the list of addresses that can access the hosted database.

 In an attempt to continue working through the course, I created this project.

-It does not return product images since its data is stored within index.js.
+Pictures are served from the 'images' path: http://localhost:8081/images/golden_sunrise.png.
+I'm not sure if the image names are correct for the Pluralsight course, will update them as needed.

 The product data in index.js was shown in the module 2 video "Demo: Get Your App Ready for HTTP" at the 3:27 time index.